 Before we dive in to our next set of email marketing stats, here’s a little context.
 Our first article was intended to summarize email findings from 2018 or even a little earlier in order to show the state of email marketing and how strategies such as real-time personalization could make it even more effective.

 While those statistics are still relevant and insightful, we wanted to look ahead and focus this post on email marketing stats in 2019 (and beyond), especially in the light of emerging business and technology trends.

-Without further ado, let’s take a look at the latest email marketing statistics and what they mean for the future.
+Without further ado, let’s take a look at the latest email marketing statistics in 2019 and what they mean for the future.

 A real opportunity

 Unlike many marketing channels that see declines in performance and results, email marketing is still an extremely popular—and effective—platform.

 Why should marketers continue to embrace email marketing in 2019 and the future?

 - Active email accounts are expected to hit 5.6 billion (more than half the world’s population) by the end 2019.
 (Statista)